-Their interest in Råängen stems from a broad commitment to a common good; an interest in issues relating to land ownership, communal ways of living, vernacular architecture, craft and local materials.
-Many of their projects involve communal activities that engage a broad range of people, including teenagers, children and adults.
-Their involvement in Råängen will help set the tone for future development on the Church’s land in Brunnshög and will involve collaboration with Lund Muncipality and the University.
+Their interest in Råängen stems from a broad commitment to a common good as well as long-term engagement in issues relating to land ownership, communal ways of living, vernacular architecture, craft and local materials.
+Many of their projects involve communal activities that involve a broad range of people, including teenagers, children and adults.
+Their public space for Råängen will help set the tone for future development on the Church’s land in Brunnshög and will involve collaboration with Lund Municipality and the University.

 Norwegian architects Brendeland & Kristoffersen have been appointed to design a public space for Brunnshög.
 The garden will be the first permanent commission for the Råängen programme and will be open to all.
 Over the coming years, a new neighbourhood will grow up around the space, which will shift from being an object in the landscape to a local park for a new community.Read more

 Barcelona-based architects Flores & Prats have been commissioned to design the first building for Råängen which will sit close to ‘Hage’, the walled garden designed by Brendeland & Kristoffersen.

 Eva Prats and Ricardo Flores established their practice in 1998 and have developed an international reputation for their rich, experimental approach to making buildings.
 Often using reclaimed materials and breathing new life into old buildings, they make stories out of the contexts in which they work and take joy in the incremental layers of history that are built up over the course of a projects’ lifespan.

 They are committed to working on projects that place citizens centre stage, within generous, inclusive public spaces.
 Working with both social housing and cultural buildings, they are part of international discourse about the development of cities – how they can be opened-up, rethought and democratised.
 Their striking methodology involves extensive model-making and drawing, as well as an intense interest in craftsmanship and the personal imprint of the hand in the process of making.